-As seen in Table 30, the analysis found six significant results, which are that outcomes from October, November, December, February and March appear to be better than the reference category (April), and there is a statistically significant improvement in the trial period, compared to before the trial was introduced.
+As seen in Table 30, the analysis found six significant results, which are that outcomes from October, November, December, February and March appear to be better than the reference category (April), and there is a statistically significant improvement in the trial period.
 There is an approximately 3.3 day reduction in the number of days to process a housing benefit or council tax support change during the trial, compared to before.